cristianmgb/react-native-onboarding-swiper/README.md

   * `image` (required): a component (e.g. `<Image />`) to display at the top of the page.
   * `title` (required): a string **OR** a React-Native component.
   * `subtitle` (required): a string **OR** a React-Native component.
+  * `paddingBottomImg` (required): a number - padding bottom between the image and the title

 ## Optional Properties